osherjacobs/LabWork_Findings/SPECTEROPSCGCOMPROMISE.md

 Result: `j***********` — DA plaintext recovered.

-Alternatively submit the NTLMv1 response to for rainbow table lookup.
+Alternatively submit the NTLMv1 response for rainbow table lookup.
 Google is your friend.
 I'm sure no OPSEC warnings are necessary if you've gotten this far.

 **Step 7 — PTH to DC**